One of Rodborough’s most photographed places…

 With thanks for Howard Beard for permission to use many of these images.

-Bear Pools Cafe is remembered from the 1940s as a busy place with queues on Sundays.
-It was run by a Mr Patterson (most likely to have been Alan Pearson & his wife Martha), whose daughters worked in the shop and cafe.
-He sold cakes and ice-cream (Winstones also were operating just across the road) and there were swings in the garden.
-We’re told that Mr Patterson (Pearson?) hoped to expand the business, but was prevented from doing so by the objections from the residents of the new Private Road.
+Bear Pools Café is remembered from the 1940s as a busy place with queues on Sundays.
+It was run by Alan Pearson & his wife Martha, whose daughters worked in the shop and café.
+He sold cakes and ice-cream (Winstone’s also was operating just across the road) and there were swings in the garden.
+We’re told that Mr Pearson hoped to expand the business, but was prevented from doing so by the objections from the residents of the new Private Road.

 Courtesy of Howard Beard